Just Married

-Just Married is a 2003 American romantic comedy film directed by Shawn Levy, written by Sam Harper, and stars Ashton Kutcher and Brittany Murphy.
-Produced by Robert Simonds, the film was successful at the box office despite generally negative critical reviews.
+Just Married is a 2003 romantic comedy film directed by Shawn Levy, written by Sam Harper, and stars Ashton Kutcher and Brittany Murphy as a young newlywed couple from different social classes who take their honeymoon to Europe, where obstacles challenge their ability to sustain in marriage.
+Produced by Robert Simonds, the film was successful at the box office despite being critically panned.

 Plot

 The film opens with Tom and Sarah in the airport, then flashes back from the moment they met up to the present.

 Working-class Tom Leezak and upper-class Sarah McNerney meet up when Tom accidentally hits Sarah with a football on the beach.
 A few months later, despite opposition from Sarah's rich family, they get married.
 Each has kept one secret from the other: Tom doesn't tell her that he accidentally killed her dog and Sarah doesn't tell him that she slept with Peter Prentiss, a childhood family friend, after they started dating.

 Flying to Europe for their honeymoon, they attempt to consummate their marriage by joining the mile high club, but fail rather publicly.
 Arriving at their classy hotel at the foot of the Alps they find that Peter has sent them a bottle of cognac "with love", while Tom's friend Kyle has sent them a Thunderstick A-200 sex toy.

 When Tom tries to force the toy's American plug into the European outlet, he shuts down the entire village's electricity.
 The newlyweds leave the hotel after Tom has a heated argument with the hotel owner and pays a large bill to repair the power.
 While trying to find another hotel they crash their mini car into a snowbank, stuck until daylight and once again unable to consummate their marriage.

 They make their way to Venice, staying at a pensione recommended by Tom's father.
 It turns out to be a wreck, and they soon check out after a cockroach crawls over Tom when they try to have sex.